-Our goal of a successful international expansion depends, in part, on our ability to develop and implement policies and strategies that are effective in anticipating and managing these and other risks in the countries in which we plan to do business.
-Failure to manage these and other risks may have a material adverse effect on our operations in any particular country and on our business as a whole
+Our successful conduct of our international business depends, in part, on our ability to develop and implement policies and strategies that are effective in anticipating and managing these and other risks in the countries in which we plan to do business.
+Failure to manage these and other risks may have a material adverse effect on our operations in any particular country and on our business as a whole.